Plan Your Experience

 Patrons may utilize the Mansfield Theater's elevator (located on the north side of the Theater lobby) to get to the second floor.
 To access the balcony, there are fourteen stairs and then two stairs per row.

 The Mansfield Theater offers assisted listening devices that may be checked out from the box office in the lobby of the Theater.

 The Great Falls Symphony offers large print programs upon request.
 Ushers will be able to provide a large print program before the concert.

-For more information on ADA compliance, please contact the Mansfield Theater by calling 406-455-8514 or by email.
+For more information on ADA compliance, please contact the Mansfield Theater by email or by calling 406-455-8514.